resendislab/Covid-19_scRNAseq/Immune_Landscape/README.md

 </p>

 ## Gene-set enrichment analysis (GSEA) for B-cells and Dendritic cells
-We used the GSEA over several databases (KEGG, GO-BP, Panther, Wikipathway, and Reactome) to provide an alternative and complementary tool to PROGENy output to unveil the functional categories within the transcription factor (TF) list from DoRothEA output in B-cells andr dendritic cells.
-The following analysis is an example of the usage of the WebGestaltR package v_0.4.4 in a subset of TFs related to phenoytpe of the dendritic cells in the severe health status using KEGG database.
+We used the GSEA over several databases (KEGG, GO-BP, Panther, Wikipathway, and Reactome) to provide an alternative and complementary tool to PROGENy output to unveil the functional categories within the transcription factor (TF) list from DoRothEA output in B-cells and dendritic cells.
+The following analysis is an example of the usage of the WebGestaltR package v_0.4.4 in a subset of TFs related to the phenoytpe of the dendritic cells in the severe health status using KEGG database.

 <details>
 <summary> GSEA using WebgestaltR package </summary>